 Intelsat is a party to three shareholders agreements: (1) a management shareholders agreement (as amended, the "Management Shareholders Agreement") with the Sponsors and certain members of management (the "Management Shareholders"), including Mr. McGlade; (2) a shareholders agreement (as amended, the "Sponsors Shareholders Agreement") with the Sponsors; and (3) a shareholders agreement (as amended, the "Other Equity Investors Shareholders Agreement") with the Sponsors and two additional shareholders (the "Other Equity Investors").
-The "Sponsors" collectively refer to funds controlled by BC Partners Holdings Limited, two investment funds controlled by Silver Lake Partners, L.P. and certain other equity investors.
+The "Sponsors" collectively refer to funds controlled by BC Partners Holdings Limited, two investment funds controlled by Silver Lake Partners, L.P. and certain other equity investors

 Under the Sponsors Shareholders Agreement, the Other Equity Investors Shareholders Agreement and letter agreements with certain executives and former executives, we have granted the Sponsors, the Other Equity Investors and Mr. McGlade and certain former executives certain registration rights.
 Subject to certain exceptions, including the Company's right to defer a demand registration under certain circumstances, the Sponsors are entitled to unlimited demand registrations.
 Under the respective agreement, each Sponsor and Mr. McGlade are entitled to piggyback registration rights with respect to any registrations by the Company for its own account or for the account of other shareholders (or in the case of Mr. McGlade, solely the Sponsors), subject to certain exceptions.
 The registration rights are subject to customary limitations and exceptions, including the Company's right to withdraw or defer the registration or a sale pursuant thereto in certain circumstances and certain cutbacks by the underwriters if marketing factors require a limitation on the number of shares to be underwritten in a proposed offering.
-The Sponsors and Mr. McGlade have waived their respective rights to require registration of common shares in connection with a registration of common shares by the Company until August 8, 2018, in the case of BC Partners Holdings Limited and Mr. McGlade, or August 10, 2018, in the case of the investment funds controlled by Silver Lake Partners, L.P., and the Other Equity Investors and other former executives are no longer entitled to registration rights pursuant to the foregoing agreements.
+The Other Equity Investors and other former executives are no longer entitled to registration rights pursuant to the foregoing agreements.